The Rise of Sustainability

 Stephan holds an MBA from INSEAD and an MSc in Aerospace Engineering from Delft University, and is a CFA Charterholder.

-Prof Dr Hakan Lucius is currently Head of Corporate Responsibility and Civil Society at the European Investment Bank, the European Union’s bank, and possesses more than 20 years of sustainability experience in finance with some EUR 7 bn of financing structured.
+Prof Dr Lucius is currently Head of Corporate Responsibility at the European Investment Bank, EIB, the European Union’s bank, and possesses more than 20 years of sustainability experience in finance with some EUR 7 bn of financing structured.
+His responsibilities cover the ESG reporting, sustainability ratings, transparency and stakeholder engagement dimensions, amongst others, of the EIB.

-Prof Dr Lucius also serves on the European Investment Bank’s Pension Board, co-chairs the FinTech working group of the Association of the Luxembourg Fund Industry, is on their environmental fund label and the ESG fund label eligibility committees, as well as the EIB Institute’s Knowledge Committee.
+Prof Dr Lucius is also member of the Board of Luxflag, serves on the European Investment Bank’s Pensions Board, co-chairs the FinTech working group of the Association of the Luxembourg Fund Industry, is on their environmental fund label and the ESG fund label eligibility committees, SASB`s financial advisory group, as well as the EIB Institute’s Knowledge Committee.

 Aïssata Coulibaly is a Certified Public Auditor specialized in Commercial Public Sector (CPS) and Private Equity (PE) assignments since she started her career with Ernst & Young in 2007 with a keen focus on Emerging Markets.
 Aïssata is now currently involved in the audit of large CPS and PE engagements reporting under IFRS and Luxembourg GAAP mainly.
 Aïssata is member of the ALFI and also sits as a member of the IRE Quality Control Commission.